zyusuf88/hafiz-quran/README.md

 # Introducing Hafiz! 🎧 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)

-### A creative app that transforms learning the Quran into an amazing virtual experience!
+#### A creative app that transforms learning the Quran into an amazing virtual experience!

-##
 ## 💡 Inspiration Behind the App

-Hafiz is a concept that originated from a game my friends and I frequently engage in.
+Hafiz is a app that originated from a game my friends and I frequently engage in.
 As we embarked on our journey of learning the Quran, we discovered the joy of testing our progress in a competitive manner.
 Inspired by this experience, I decided to take on the challenge of transforming it into a captivating game!

 ##
 ## ✨ Features